Kellador/charcoal/README.md

-# spiffy-mc
+# charcoal
-An opinionated library, and accompanying CLI, for Minecraft server administration
+an opinionated, async library for Minecraft server administration tasks